directorscut82/matbuttons/README.md

 *Geps_summer_treat* is a small demo script that serves as a guide for creating buttons with practically no creative limitations at the price of exposing some java functionality by undocumented methods and reqires a little bit of photoshop/gimp skills.

-See **manual.pdf** for a quick overview and run Geps_summer_treat.m for inspecting the different flavors (tristates, toggles, embedded, etc.)
+See **manual.pdf** for a quick overview and run Geps_summer_treat.m for inspecting the different flavors (tristates, toggles, embedded, etc.).
+Callback's functions are implemented nested only for demostration purposes, mainly for viewing code snippets without much scrolling.

+*We now have the [App Designer](http://www.mathworks.com/matlabcentral/fileexchange/48142-app-designer) with more stylish designs by Tim Smith (but in my totally humble opinion they are exemplars not-so-nice exemplars of skeuomorphic design)

 ---